Unsure about applying for jobs in the summer? Just go for it!

 1. You’ll stand out from the crowd

 “It’s summer, so what’s the point in applying for jobs?”
 This is probably what your potential competitors are thinking.
-For most job seekers, summer seems like the perfect time to put their feet up and pause their search, thinking that there’ll be no exciting opportunities out there.
-They are making a big mistake.
-Even in times of crisis, there are still positions available.
-Much of the news we’ve all been hearing over the past few months has been about lay-offs, bailouts and rescue plans, but it is worth remembering that plenty of companies and industries are still hiring.
+For most job seekers, summer seems like the perfect time to put their feet up and pause their search, thinking there’ll be no exciting opportunities out there.
+They are making a big mistake, especially now as the Great Resignation has created such a hiring boom in the US.
+On the last business day of March, job openings were at 11.5 million, the highest level since reporting began in December 2000.
+There are jobs out there for you, so don’t let the summer hiring slump tempt you into complacency; if you apply now, you might be able to stand out!

 Summer applications: all pros, no cons

-- Your CV is far less likely to be lost in a sea of applications–– unlike those you sent out in January, which is one of the peak months for recruitment.
+- Your résumé is far less likely to be lost in a sea of applications–– unlike those you sent out in January, which is one of the peak months for recruitment.

 - You’ll be all set and ready to go for your new role in September, unlike your more relaxed and tanned competitors who’ll just be getting back to sending out applications.